About Our Internships

 The people who come to High Hopes represent all ages & backgrounds.The majority of our participants are between the ages of 3 and 14, some are in their 70’s.
 Most participants have varying degrees of cognitive, physical, behavioral, psychological or sensory disabilities.About Us

 The field of therapeutic riding offers rewarding career opportunities combining elements of physical therapy, occupational therapy, speech and language pathology, education, psychology and child development with horsemanship teaching skills.Professional Certifications

-High Hopes offers lectures and workshops on topics related to equine assisted activities and therapies including disabilities, equine care, effective instruction and non-profit administration.
+High Hopes offers lectures and workshops on topics related to equine assisted services including disabilities, equine care, effective instruction and non-profit administration.
 Learn more.Training & Education

 Gain Confidence in Working with a Horse